QinMing/d3-sankey-with-highlighting/README.md

 ------------------------

-Licensed under the MIT License.
+Under the MIT License.
 See LICENSE in the project root for terms